Choreography : Petter Jacobsson and Thomas Caley

 Born in Stockholm, Petter Jacobsson started his studies in dance at the age of three and was further educated at the Royal Swedish Ballet School, he later graduated from the Vaganova Academy in St.Petersburg in 1982.

 As a principal dancer with the Sadler’s Wells Royal Ballet in London between 1984 to 1993, he toured the globe dancing all of the renowned classical roles as well as appearing as guest artist with numerous international companies.
-In 1993, he moved to New York to begin a freelance career, studying with Merce Cunningham and working with Twyla Tharp Dance Company, Irene Hultman Dance and later Deborah Hay.
+In 1993, he moved to New York to begin a freelance career, working with Merce Cunningham in his Repertory Group, Twyla Tharp Dance Company, Irene Hultman Dance and later Deborah Hay.

 The choreographer and dancer Thomas Caley was born in the United States.
 In 1992 he earned a BFA from Purchase College in upstate New York.
 After a year of performing in a multitude of independent projects in New York City he joined the Merce Cunningham Company.

 From 1994 to 2000, he worked as a principal dancer with the company, touring throughout the world and participating in the creation of 12 new works by Cunningham.
 In 2000 he moved to Stockholm to continue his collaboration with Petter Jacobsson and to continue working as a freelance dancer in Europe, in France Thomas has worked with Boris Charmatz on the 50 ans de danse & flip book projects.
 As of 2011, Thomas Caley is the coordinator of research for the CCN - Ballet de Lorraine.